Destinykid19/MS_GP-Helper_by-TL/README.md

 NOTE: Your Windows defender or Anti-Viruses might flag this programm.
 You'll need to whitelist main.py.
 It's open source so you can and should check the code before starting it.

+Updates: I'll try to add functions like taking the daily surveys, solving the puzzles etc.

 Have fun :)